strawtype/dash-sunpower/README.md

   - Copy `dashboard.yaml` to create a new dashboard.
   - Add it as a new dashboard in Home Assistant’s UI.
   - Review the notes in dashboard.yaml for customization (colors, thresholds, intervals)
-  - Each Solar Panel is an individual card that needs to be associated with its corresponding sensor_id in the next step.
+  - Each solar panel is an individual card that needs to be associated with its corresponding sensor_id in the next step.

 7. **Customize the Dashboard**
-  - To accurately place the panels on the dashboard you must know their placement to begin with.
+  - To accurately place the panels on the dashboard you must already know their layout or physical placement.
 Consult your install documentation or the SunPower app to identify the location of each panel by serial number.
   - The sensor ID names have changed over time but they are usually "power_xx" (legacy) or "inverter_e00122xxxxxxxxxx_power" (new).
   - In `dashboard.yaml` match each panel (card) to its corresponding  **power_key: power_8**  or  **power_key: inverter_e00122xxxxxxxxxx_power** entity_id.
 Use the results from `query_panels.sh --discover`
   ```